nipy/nipype/CONTRIBUTING.md

 If you're adding a new tool from an existing neuroimaging toolkit (e.g., 3dDeconvolve from AFNI), check out the [guide for adding new interfaces to Nipype][link_new_interfaces].

 To confirm that your changes worked as intended, [clone your fork][link_cloning] to create a local directory.
-In this local directory, run `python setup.py develop`.
+In this local directory, run `pip install -e .[dev]`.
-This will add your version of nipype to your local python environment.
+This will add your version of nipype to your local python environment and install dependencies needed for development.

 Then, in this local nipype directory, run `make check-before-commit`.
 If you get no errors, you're ready to submit your changes!